seanohue/solace-assignment/DISCUSSION.md

 Typically, I would break these changes into more granular pull requests, maybe a chain of PRs.
 For sake of time, I will do just a single PR but attempt granular and meaningful working commits within the PR.

 Also, I developed this largely on Windows for WSL as I did not initially have access to a Mac (I'm used to using a Mac and Unix for development).
 As a result, some early commits may have some odd filesystem stuff that I cleaned up later on.

+In addition, I had some changes committed to `main` and in the initial commit prior to branching to a PR.
+I tried to squash these using `git rebase --root -i` but they may still be somewhat messy.

 ## First Impressions and Concerns